spockbots/city/docs-source/source/edu/disclaimer.rst

     The official version of micropython points this out in its release notes.
     This should be made available.

+    .. note:: We need to Thread support and documentation about it in pybricks

 OSX Bluetooth:

     (-) GUI: We had issues with reliability of the initial connection